 CREATE TABLE ...
 SELECT statements.

 TABLE ...
-SELECT is not supported when using
+SELECT statements are not allowed when using

 GTIDS and ALTER TABLE statements.

-expression default value that uses a nondeterministic function,
+column has an expression default value that uses a

 binlog_format is set to